1. Home

 Tracking order details

-Thus customers can easily track their own orders and view the order details from Order Tracking page using custom order numbers and billing email address.
+Thus customers can easily track their own orders and view the order details from the Order Tracking page using custom order numbers and billing email addresses.
 This option is set as enabled by default.

 Custom Order Numbers Options - Tyche Softwares Documentation

-This is possible only when Order numbers counter is set to Sequential.
+This is possible only when the Order numbers counter is set to Sequential.

 Custom Order Numbers Options - Tyche Softwares Documentation